 Before taking on a building project as an owner-builder you should be aware that owner-builders take on many of the responsibilities of a registered builder.
-These responsibilities include complying with:
+These responsibilities include:

-- obligations to obtain permits and submit notices and meet other requirements of the Building Services Acts;
+- obtaining permits, submitting notices and meeting other requirements of the Building Services Acts; and

 The statutory responsibilities of an owner-builder cannot be delegated, no matter who is employed or contracted to carry out the work.

-If you decide to sell the home, you must take out a policy of home indemnity insurance and you may be responsible for rectifying any faults identified by the purchaser after the sale.
+If you decide to sell your owner-built home within seven years of your building permit being issued, you must provide the purchaser with home indemnity insurance.
+You may be responsible for rectifying any faults identified by the purchaser after sale.

 Carrying out and supervising the building work

 Owner-builders are responsible for the supervision of the building work.
 Owner-builders may choose to undertake all or part of the building work themselves except where licensed tradespersons such as electricians and plumbers are required by law, or engage a registered builder to oversee part or all of the building work.

 Please note that contracting out any of the work does not lessen an owner-builder’s responsibility.

 Check to see if you have the necessary skills and knowledge to be an owner-builder by asking yourself the following questions: